 FORT MYERS, Florida

-The foundation for our campaign was a positioning line that clearly differentiated Campo Felice from the potentially stigmatizing retirement home label – “Senior Living Reimagined!”
+The foundation for our campaign was a positioning line that clearly differentiated Campo Felice from the potentially stigmatizing “retirement home” label – “Senior Living Reimagined!”
 First, Spiro & Associates Marketing, Advertising, Public Relations and Brand Architecture designed an eye-catching logo with the destination name rendered in a stately, deep-blue serif font with an icon in the middle.
-The inverted-L makes a direct reference to the building’s river-facing façade.
-The sailboat symbol reveals the project’s enviable location, while “Retirement Living” is displayed in a burnished-gold, sans serif font to suggest Campo Felice’s contemporary design.
+The graphic treatment alludes to the building’s river-facing façade and height.
+The sailboat symbol reveals the project’s enviable location, while “Retirement Living” is displayed in a burnished-gold, sans-serif font to suggest Campo Felice’s contemporary design.

 While imagery from the brochure prompted the first wave of interior sales office signage, the client also needed signage that would surround the property.
-The continuous silt fence signage was created with a deep blue background to represent serenity.
+The continuous silt fence signage was created with a deep blue background.
 The images showcase daily life and fun living that passersby can easily see from all busy intersections.
 In addition, select site signage drew prospects to the website to request more information.

 To bring Campo Felice to the broadcast market, the Agency developed the concept, scripting and art direction for a memorable television commercial.
 A high-energy dance soundtrack inspired our original, custom jingle and took viewers through a day in the life of a Campo Felice resident – swimming, boat rides, relaxing at the spa, dining downtown and watching the sunset over the cityscape.

-The holiday party proved to be the client’s most successful event, with over 300 attendees and huge media coverage.
+The holiday party proved to be the client’s most successful event to date, with over 300 attendees and huge media coverage.
 The commercial with the jingle generated many calls, especially when it ran in the Boston market during the winter months.
 The commercial also airs regularly on local stations.

 The direct mailer also proved to be one of the most successful elements of our campaign, with the first postcard generating over 20 calls on the first day that it hit mailboxes.

-As the grand opening draws near, the website continues to evolve and serve as the major source of information for all things senior living reimagined.
+Lastly, as the grand opening draws near, the website is continuing to evolve and serve as the major news source for all things “senior living reimagined.”